 Shopping for Car Insurance in Alabama

-Alabama car insurance rates are just barely above the national average, according to an Insure.com study.
+Alabama car insurance rates are just below the national average, according to a 2017 Insure.com study.
 That puts Alabama right in the middle, with drivers paying rates that are neither particularly high nor particularly low.
+The state was ranked as 30th with an annual average premium of $1226.
+The national average at the moment is $1318.
 That’s generally good news, as drivers can expect to obtain some very reasonable rates with a good driving record and discounts, as well as shopping around for car insurance.

 The Alabama Department of Insurance provides a series of auto rate comparisons for several different scenarios to help consumers with their hunt for good rates.
 There is also a database of licensed insurance companies to allow a search for company information.